Zylann/SnowfeetFramework/README.md

 --------------------

 This is an experimental, cross-platform game engine specialized for 2D desktop game making.
-Currently, it is built on top of SFML
+Currently, it is built on top of SFML, a nice multimedia library.
-(a nice but basic 2D multimedia library), but as the development progresses, it may shift to SDL 2 and some external libs.

 The project was originally a game prototype, but I decided to put its engine-related files open-source and leave a sample as demo.